Cheaters (American TV series): Syndication

 Cheaters aired two episodes on The CW Plus on Saturday nights: a one-hour-long episode followed by a 30-minute episode from 2006-2017 and again from 2018-2019.
-A 10-minute version of the show called Cheaters: Amazing Confrontations is available through on-demand services.
+A 10-minute version of the show produced by Scotty Gelt Productions called Cheaters: Amazing Confrontations is available through on-demand services.

 In 2006, G4 began showing the strip version with faster-paced editing and music due to complaints that the show seemed boring and contrived, as well as a different narrator, for weekly airings on its Midnight Spank block.
 On December 9, 2009, G4 moved this show to the short-lived "Junk Food TV" block.
 G4 stopped airing the show in December 2012.

 In January 2017, the syndicated half-hour strip format version of Cheaters returned to cable television, this time on VH1 during late Friday nights/early Saturday & Sunday morning slots.
 Cheaters also re-aired on MTV2.

 In October 2022, Pluto TV launched a Cheaters channel, airing episodes of the 30-minute strip format.

 Until December 2022, Cheaters aired on Ion Mystery and TrueReal (prior to its merger with Defy TV).